BM-14: Use

+The BM-14-16 was first seen in public during a parade in Red Square, Moscow in 1953 mounted on the rear of a ZIL-151 6×6 truck chassis.
+In Soviet service, each Motorized Rifle Division and Tank Division had one battalion with 18 launchers attached.
+While in the Chinese Army each Artillery Division had 32 BM-14-16s.
+The BM-14 had a short frontline service life, being replaced by the BM-21 Grad in 1964.
+By 1980, it was mounted on a Zil-131 chassis and used in Soviet Asian military districts, while the RPU-14 remained in frontline service with Soviet Airborne Forces in 1988.
+In 1990, the RPU-14 began to be replaced by Grad launchers mounted on GAZ-66 trucks.

+The North Vietnamese made use of both BM-14 and BM-21 during the Vietnam War.
+They were often cut down into individual tubes and used for hit-and-run attacks against United States forces.
+In the beginning of the Ogaden War, the noise of incoming Somali BM-14 rockets spread panic on Ethiopian forces before the Soviets began supplying BM-21s and BMD-20s to the Derg.

+During the Soviet-Afghan War, the BM-14-17 was used by both the Democratic Republic of Afghanistan armed forces and mujahideen.
+Prior to Operation Enduring Freedom in 2001, the Taliban had some BM-14 and Grad mobile launchers at their disposal.

 During the Syrian Civil War, a rocket engine from a 140 mm M-14-series rocket was identified on 26 August 2013 by the U.N. fact-finding mission in the Muadamiyat al-Sham district southwest of Damascus, allegedly originating from the chemical attack on Western Ghouta on 21 August 2013.

 The rockets nozzle assembly had 10 jet nozzles ordered evenly in a circle with an electrical contact plate in the middle.
 The bottom ring of the rocket engine had the lot number "Г ИШ 4 25 - 6 7 - 179 К" engraved, which means it was produced in 1967 by factory 179 (Sibselmash plant in Novosibirsk).
 However, no warhead was observed at the impact site and none of the 13 environmental samples taken in the Western Ghouta area tested positive for sarin, although three had "degradation and/or by-products" possibly originating from sarin.
 On 18 September, the Russian Presidential Chief of Staff Sergei Ivanov commented on the U.N. missions findings.
 He said "these rockets were supplied to dozens of countries", but that "the Soviet Union never supplied warheads with sarin to anyone".
 Another type of rockets was used in the Eastern Ghouta attack.